🤝 Become a Brex accounting partner today — and grow your practice tomorrow →

 When you’re getting off the ground, one of the first things you’re probably thinking about after you’re building out your first product is how you’re going to get it out the door.
 You might also want to pay for advertising and marketing to get that first push of early-adopters.
 You might need as much help as you can get with contractors or an outright team.
 Or you might have to quit your job to focus on a product full-time because it’s so challenging to build out.

 All of this is expensive, and that capital isn’t going to just come out of thin air.
-So often, you’ll turn to fundraising.
+So often, you’ll turn to startup fundraising.
 Thus we enter the dilemma: are you a pre-seed stage company, or a seed-stage company?

 The short answer is it depends on how far along you are, while the long answer is probably some quantum superposition of one, both, or neither.
 Either way, if you’re going out the door to pitch investors, it’s good to know exactly how to identify yourself as it explains where you are in your product development stage.